duenni/beermap/README.md

 # beermap

-This project scrapes DokuWiki pages from a private wiki project.
+This project scrapes DokuWiki pages from a private wiki.
 The resulting data is visualized in a world map.

 # Credit
 The following awesome projects were used to realize this: